confluentinc/event-streaming-patterns/docs/event/event-deserializer.md

-While some data formats are reasonably [discoverable](https://en.wikipedia.org/wiki/Discoverability), in practice it becomes invaluable to have a precise, permanent record of how the data was encoded at the time it was written.
+While some data formats are reasonably [discoverable](https://en.wikipedia.org/wiki/Discoverability), in practice it is invaluable to have a precise, permanent record of how the data was encoded at the time it was written.
 This is particularly true if the data format has evolved over time and the [Event Stream](../event-stream/event-stream.md) may contain more than